OpenNebula/marketplace-docs/source/service/kubernetes.rst

    **DO NOT** set any input fields for the **worker** role - those will be provisioned automatically via OneFlow feature of the Kubernetes service appliance.

-After few minutes you should see all nodes deployed and ready:
+After a few minutes you should see all nodes deployed and ready:

 |image-oneflow-part6|